mviereck/x11docker/README.md

   `x11docker --kwin --waylandenv --dbus --gpu -- kdeneon/plasma:user-lts plasmashell`

-This options are useful to test whether an application supports a pure Wayland environment.
+These options are useful to test whether an application supports a pure Wayland environment.
 You can also test applications from host with option `--exe`.

  - Examples: gnome-calculator (GTK3) and neverball (SDL) from host in Weston without X: